 - Add organic sugar, honey and water to small sauce pan.
 Cook over low heat until sugar dissolves, stirring frequently.

 - Increase heat to medium and bring mixture to a boil.
 You’ll cook mixture at a low boil it turns a honey caramel color, this took right at 8 minutes for me.
 You’ll want to watch it carefully to make sure it doesn’t burn.
-I tested the recipe a few time and found I was happier with the taste when I removed it sooner rather than later once it reached the light golden caramel color.
+I tested the recipe a few times and found I was happier with the taste when I removed it sooner rather than later once it reached the light golden caramel color.
 (If you have a candy thermometer, this should happen at about 300 degrees Fahrenheit.

 - Once desired color is reached, remove from heat, and immediately stir in baking soda, whisking quickly but gently as the mixture grows in size.
 Pour into a parchment lined dish and allow to fully cool until you are able to crack or cut into pieces.